finnhodgkin/learn-phoenix-todo-example/README.md

 To find out what the heck `phx.gen.html` is doing, head over to [the Phoenix docs!](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Html.html#content)

-Once you've run the command, after the generation logs in the terminal there should be a prompt about the new files:
+After running the command there should be a final prompt about the new files:

 > Add the resource to your browser scope in lib/todos_web/router.ex:<br><br>
     resources "/todos", TodoController

 ### Do the router thing
-Following the hint above add the new `todos` route to the router (`/lib/ptodos_web/router.ex`) :sparkles:
+Following the hint add the new `todos` route to the router (`/lib/ptodos_web/router.ex`) :sparkles:

 >__The router__